Islamic Museum of Australia

-The Islamic Museum of Australia (IMA) is a community museum in Thornbury, Melbourne, Victoria, Australia.
+The Islamic Museum of Australia (IMA) is a community museum in Thornbury, Melbourne, Australia.
 It began as a not-for-profit foundation founded in May 2010 with the purpose of establishing the first Islamic museum in Australia.
 It aims to showcase the artistic heritage and historical contributions of Muslims in Australia and abroad through the display of artworks and historical artefacts.

 History

 Designed by desypher, a Melbourne-based architectural firm, the $10 million museum was opened on 28 February 2014 by the Australian treasurer Joe Hockey.
-It shared a $4 million grant from the Victorian Government's multicultural facilities program.
+It shared a $4 million grant from the Government of Victoria's multicultural facilities program.
 The museum was established by Moustafa Fahour, who is director of the museum and Maysaa Fahour, with his brother Ahmed Fahour (CEO of Australia Post) and family contributing $4 million, early in 2014, to the IMA.

 Architecture and siting

 The unique architectural style features a rusted Corten Steel facade representing the Australian outback, wrapped a white cube covered in geometric tilework with Arabic calligraphy.

 The site backs onto Merri Creek, near the border of Thornbury and Brunswick East, two of Melbourne's well-established multicultural suburbs.